Skip to main content

 What happens after the EIS has been completed?

-Once complete, the applicant must submit the DA in the approved form on the NSW planning portal along with the EIS.
+Once the EIS is complete, the applicant must submit the DA in the approved form on the NSW Planning Portal together with the EIS.

 Contents